bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 > Personal: As a math grad, maybe engaging with math can be made more gamified and socialised than it is now.
 It might be a good thing to have.

 > Personal: Some current examples at school level include MathCounts, Math Clubs, AoPS FTW, there used to be Math FIghts.
+I remember learning calculus on a game like android app as well, I don't remember it's name.
 Some current examples at uni level include Math Stackexchange, Math Overflow, etc.

 > Personal: Maybe AI can be integrated as well.